 Ever heard someone describe themselves as a pear, apple, spoon or diamond?
-These terms are commonly thrown about to describe the shape of our bodies and are often done so with a roll of our eyes at the inevitable misfortune that we don’t the longed for female hourglass shape or male inverted pyramid.
-There is a lot of talk about how diet and exercise can help to sculpt and tone our body into the perfect body shape which many of us fall for as we wage perpetual war on our bodies.
+These terms are commonly thrown about to describe the shape of our bodies and are often done so with a roll of our eyes at the inevitable misfortune that we don’t have the longed for female hourglass shape or male inverted pyramid.
+There’s a lot of talk about how diet and exercise can help to sculpt our body into the perfect shape which many of us fall for as we wage perpetual war on our bodies.
 We don’t try to fight our shoe size… our height… or our eye colour.
 So why do we fight so hard against our body shape and weight?

 The science of shape